faraplay/zundamahjong/README.md

 and pass the result to `zundamahjong` through the `FLASK_SECRET_KEY` environment variable.

+One way to go about this is with a `.env` file.
+Use `.env.example` as a starting point.

 Once you've figured out how to do that, tell Gunicorn to start `zundamahjong` up by running